 You will be allowed to take a retest, for Unit Test 1, 2, and 3, during lab the following week.
 The test is required on the Test Date.
 If you miss the test for an invalid or unverifiable reason, then your retest grade will be penalized 15%.
-If you take the test and retest, and your retest grade is higher than your test grade, your grades will be averaged.
+If you take the test and retest, and your retest grade is higher than your test, your grades will be averaged.
 If you take the test and retest, and your retest grade is lower than your test, your grades will not be averaged; your grade will be the test grade.
 (That is, you cannot hurt your grade by retesting, but the grades will be averaged if the retest is higher.)
 You will not be guaranteed more than one attempt for the Unit tests.
 That is, if you have any absence, excused or not excused, from the test or retest day, then you will simply have lost that opportunity to test (or retest).
 Make-up testing times will not be scheduled.
 If you have an excused absence for both the test and retest date, then your Final Exam grade will be used to replace the missed test.
-If you have invalid or unverifiable absences from both the test and retest, a penalized Final Exam grade will be used to replace the missed test grade.
-(The penalty, 20%, will be applied only to the Final Exam grade that is used as the missed test grade; the full Final Exam grade will be used as the exam grade in the grading formula.)
-The Final Exam grade may not replace more than one test grade.
+If you have invalid or unverifiable absences from both the test and retest, a penalized Final Exam grade will be used to replace the missed test grade; the full Final Exam grade will be used as the missed test grade; the full Final Exam grade will be used as the exam grade may not replace more than one test grade.
 Acceptable medical excuses must state explicitly that the holder is excused from class.